rom4kov/NetworkingTutor/README.md

 as well as collected points and the current rank of the user based on collected points.
 This view also shows which courses have been started and what percentage of them has been completed so far.

+##### Keybindings view
+The last view lists all keybindings needed to use the program.

+##### Basic architecture and code design of the project
+The project is build around several core mechanisms:
+1. a global input loop, that listens for key presses from the user at a central place in the code and delegates the input to special handler functions based on which view and window is currently active.

+2. A global context struct that is initialized in the top main function and passed down (sometimes only the relevant parts of the context) to every function and input handler that needs it.
+This is an incredibly simple and efficient way to manage global and local app state.